 3.3.2.
 "Fuel system" means the components which store or transport fuel on board the vehicle and comprise the fuel tank system, all fuel and vapour lines, any non-tank mounted fuel pumps and the activated carbon canister.

 3.3.3.
-"Butane working capacity" (BWC) means the mass of butane which a canister can adsorb.
+"Butane working capacity" (BWC) means the mass of butane which a carbon canister can adsorb.

 3.3.4.
 "BWC300" means the butane working capacity after 300 cycles of fuel ageing cycles experienced.